 - Favourite spot: Vondelpark

-Amsterdam was a fun experience- we met our two friends from Leeds so it was lovely to see them after ages and explore the city all together.
+Amsterdam was a fun experience- there’s so much to do there! we met our two friends from Leeds so it was lovely to see them after ages and explore the city all together.
 Unfortunately, we didn’t get to see everything the city had to offer as I came down with a kidney infection whilst I was there, which was bloody awful.
 It wasn’t on the same level as Paris or Budapest but the canals and Dutch architecture were pretty.
 I definitely recommend for a weekend break if you live nearby.